geojwh/to-do-list/README.md

 =======
 # to-do-list

-###this is a simple to do list application developed using html, css and javascript (jquery)
+###this is a simple to-do list application developed using html, css and javascript (jquery)

 >>>>>>> Create README.md